 “Pinterest is really unique as a social media platform because it’s almost more search engine than social platform,” Showers says.
 “A pin on Pinterest has a much longer half life than a tweet.
 We’re talking months versus minutes.”

-When you pin content, it spreads far beyond your brand’s Pinterest followers, Pinterest’s Kevin Knight explains.
+When you pin content, it spreads far beyond your brand’s Pinterest followers.
 Pinterest found the average pin is repinned 11 times.

 Pinterest is a community that resonates with users — including business buyers — and is one you should consider using to connect with your company’s B2B audience.